next-exp/sw-docs/docs/source/workflow.rst

    git clone git@github.com:user/repository.git

-It is recomended to use ssh key to clone repositories.
+It is recommended to use ssh key to clone repositories.
 A complete guide about how to generate ssh keys can be found `here <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent>`_.
 Based on this, you can define: